henry-anderson/Ronin/DKPCounter/syntax.md

 * <a href="points.md">Points Awarded</a>
 ## Syntax

 The syntax is the most important aspect to the software.
 If it is incorrect DKP will not be counted.
+It is important to note that even for raids such as Mordris and Gelebron the stars must be specified.

 <pre>[boss] [stars] [camp/kill] [player1, player2, player3...]</pre>